QShield: Securing Neural Networks Against Adversarial Attacks using Quantum Circuits: Results

-\paragraph{Summary.} Overall, classical models on CIFAR-10 dataset exhibit a clear accuracy--robustness trade-off: the DNN lacks sufficient expressive power, whereas the CNN achieves higher clean accuracy but collapses under adversarial pressure.
+\paragraph{Summary} Overall, classical models evaluated on the CIFAR-10 dataset exhibit a clear accuracy--robustness trade-off: the DNN lacks sufficient expressive power, whereas the CNN achieves higher clean accuracy but collapses under adversarial attacks.
 HQCNN models strike a more favorable balance, maintaining competitive ODRs while significantly improving robustness.
-Relative robustness gains range from $11.39\%$ under PGD to an exceptional $95.71\%$ under the Square attack, both achieved by the HQCNN-Linear model.
-While HQCNN-Linear offers the strongest overall robustness, the HQCNN-Full model preserves both high accuracy ($79.59\%$) and improved robustness, highlighting the potential of quantum-enhanced architectures to deliver adversarial resilience even in more complex image classification tasks such as CIFAR-10.
+Relative robustness gains range from $11.39\%$ under PGD to an exceptional $95.71\%$ under the Square Attack, both achieved by the HQCNN-Linear model.
+While HQCNN-Linear offers the strongest overall robustness, the HQCNN-Full model preserves both high accuracy ($79.59\%$) and improved robustness.
+Fig.~\ref{fig:cifar10_asr_results} illustrates the attack success rates for all evaluated models on the CIFAR-10 dataset.